 Cold Feet – While this popular dramedy originally premiered in the late 90s, they recently returned for a reboot.
 The cast is a little older these days, and the issues are a bit different, but it's still quality television.

-Narrowing the list down to 10 was far too restrictive, and many British TV fans will have already watched most of those, anyway.
-So – let's talk about what you might want to explore after you work your way through those.
+British TV fans will have already watched most of those, anyway.
+So – let's talk about what you might want to explore after you work your way through the most popular selections.

 Inspector Lynley Mysteries – Oxford-educated DI Thomas Lynley works alongside his working class assistant Sergeant Barbara Havers.